2018–19 Missouri Tigers women's basketball team

 The 2018–19 Missouri Tigers women's basketball team represented the University of Missouri in the 2018–19 NCAA Division I women's basketball season.
 The Tigers were led by ninth-year head coach Robin Pingeton.
-They played their games at Mizzou Arena and are members of the Southeastern Conference.
+They played their games at Mizzou Arena and were members of the Southeastern Conference.
 They finished the season 24–11, 11–5 in SEC play to finish in fifth place.
 They advanced to the semifinals of the SEC women's tournament, where they lost to Mississippi State.
-They received an at-large to the NCAA women's tournament, where they defeated Drake in the first round before losing to Iowa in the second round.
+They received an at-large bid to the NCAA women's tournament, where they defeated Drake in the first round before losing to Iowa in the second round.

 Previous season

 The Tigers began the 2017–18 season ranked #16 in both the AP and Coaches Polls.
 They finished the season 24–8, 11–5 in SEC play to finish in a four-way tie for fourth place.
-Ranked 14th nationally, they advanced to the quarterfinals of the SEC women's tournament where they lost to 19th-ranked Georgia.
-They received an at-large to the NCAA women's tournament where they were upset by Florida Gulf Coast in the first round.
+Ranked 14th nationally, they advanced to the quarterfinals of the SEC women's tournament, where they lost to 19th-ranked Georgia.
+They received an at-large bid to the NCAA women's tournament, where they were upset by Florida Gulf Coast in the first round.